-1. First, the vision must be clear and understandable to anyone introduced to the vision.
+1. First, the vision must be clear and understandable to anyone introduced to the concept.

 2. Second, the vision must call for action.
 Does it challenge those who hear it?

-3. Third, a vision should create a mental picture in the minds of those who hear it.
+3. Third, a vision should create a mental picture in the minds of those who listen to it.

 4. Fourth, a vision is a prophetic image of what the future holds.

-5. Fifth, a true clear vision is built upon reality.
-It has firmness to it.
+5. Fifth, a clear vision is built upon reality.
+It has a firmness to it.
 It does not waffle.

 6. Sixth, a vision is compelling.
 It possesses an energy that drives the team to action.*

-The 6 statements above will help any team member clarify and have a strong sense of the vision.
-This will also enable team members to become visionaries.
+The six statements above will help any team member clarify and have a strong sense of the vision.
+These points will also enable team members to become visionaries.

 How do you define a clear vision for your team or organization?